- Blend academic theory with business and management practice

 - Knowledgeable, experienced and supportive academic staff

-Increase your ability to creatively and systematically apply knowledge from multiple data sources, and develop your capability to communicate ideas clearly in order to influence specialist and non-specialist audiences.
-This management education programme encourages participation from a variety of working backgrounds, and it is taught in an intensive but supportive small-group environment, providing frequent opportunities for discussion and debate.
+You will increase your ability to creatively and systematically apply knowledge from multiple data sources and develop your capability to communicate ideas clearly in order to influence a wide variety of specialist and nonspecialist audiences.

-You are encouraged to engage with academic literature, up-to-date management case studies and with other students, by reflecting on your own managerial experiences and by applying theories and ideas to your own working environment.
-Classroom sessions are highly interactive and build on the diversity of students’ work experience for the benefit of the whole group.
+You will engage with a wide range of academic literature, the latest business case materials and live business cases, reflecting on your managerial experiences before applying theories and ideas to your own working environment.
+Our highly interactive, small-group seminar sessions encourage you to explore and build upon the diversity of working backgrounds for the benefit of the whole group.

 The Executive MBA at Winchester is designed to enhance the skills and careers of practising managers and professionals.

 Suitable for applicants from: